 In addition to representing clients in live proceedings, Mark also provides strategic advice on a range of property management related matters, including: business lease renewals (both opposed and unopposed and from a landlord and tenant perspective), dilapidations (whether interim or terminal), forfeiture (including relief applications), arrears recovery, applications for consent to assign/underlet and property related insolvency issues (from both from a corporate/individual and creditor/debtor perspective).
 He has particular expertise in advising serviced office/workspace sector clients on these issues.
-He also provides strategic advice to developer clients in relation to the effect of real property issues and third party rights upon their future development plans, including the impact of the Telecommunications Code.
+He also provides strategic advice to developer clients in relation to the effect of real property issues and third party rights upon their future development plans.

 Mark is also at home in a residential law context and regularly advises individuals on issues arising from statutory lease extensions and tenant's rights of first refusal, as well as real property and private nuisance disputes between neighbouring landowners.